muarshad01/LLM/Notes/lecture04_notes.md

 * Objective: Machine translation, for translating English texts into German and French.

 #### Stages of Transformer
-1. __Input text__, which is to be translated.
+1. __Input text__: which is to be translated.
 "This is an example".

-2. __Pre-Processing__: This process (1) breaks-down a sentence into words or tokens (called __Tokenization__) and then (2) __assigns an ID (a unique number)__ to each token.
+2. __Pre-Processing__: This process: (1) breaks-down a sentence into words or tokens (called __Tokenization__) and then (2) __assigns an ID (a unique number)__ to each token.
 For simplicity, you can imagine that one-word is one-token.

 3. __Encoder__: Encoder performs __Vector Embedding__, which converts the words into vectorized representation.
-This vectorized representation captures the __semantic meaning__ between the words.
-Basically, encode-the-information somewhere such that similar words are related to each other.
-The words are projected into high-dimensional __Vector space__ and the way these words are projected is such that the __semantic relationship__ or the semantic meaning between the words is captured very clearly.
+This vectorized representation captures the __Semantic Meaning__ between the words.
+Basically, encode-the-information somewhere such that similar-words are related to each other.
+The words are projected into high-dimensional __Vector Space__ and the way these words are projected is such that the __Semantic Relationship__ or the semantic meaning between the words is captured very clearly.
 NNs are trained for this step.

-4. __Decoder__: The docoder receives (1) partial-output text, and (2) the vector embeddings.
-It predicts the next word based on this information.
-The model only generates one output word at a time.
+4. __Decoder__: The docoder receives: (1) partial-output text, and (2) the __Vector Embedding__.
+It predicts the next-word based on this information.
+The model only generates one-word at a time.

 6. Generate the translated text __one word at a time__.

 7. __Final output__ is complete sentence.

+#### Loss Minimization (Optimization)
 * We are training the NN.
-Initially it will make mistakes of course, but there will be a __loss-function__ and then we will eventually train the Transformer to be better-and-better. __Feed-forward layers__, which means there are __weights and parameters which need to be optimized__.
+* Initially it will make predictiuon mistakes of course, but there will be a __loss-function__ to calculate the error.
+We'll eventually train the Transformer to be better-and-better.
+* __Feed-forward layers__, which means there are __weights and parameters__ that need to be optimized.

 ***